 I don't even like to label myself as any particular type of developer.
 I've never consciously specialised in any particular area, and have always gotten involved in whatever was necessary - be that security, database design, front end development, back end development, desktop/console game UI development, UI/UX design, etc.

 I've been in this industry longer than the labels 'full stack', 'back end', and 'front end' have even existed.
-It used to be VERY normal for everyone to get involved in a bit of everything, and I think it's a sad indicator of how ludicrously complex everything has become that specialisation has become so necessary, and even 'the norm'.
+It used to be VERY normal for everyone to get involved in a bit of everything.
+I think it's a sad indicator of how ludicrously complex everything has become that specialisation has become so necessary, and even 'the norm'.

 Am I front-end developer?
 A back-end developer?
 A game developer?
 A QA engineer?
 A UI designer?